Semtech

 Semtech has been publicly traded since 1967.
 In 1995, Semtech ranked fifth on the Bloomberg 100 list of top-performing stocks of 1995 on the New York and American stock exchanges and the NASDAQ National Market.

 Products

 Semtech offers a variety of products, including LoRa, a long-range, low-power networking platform; receivers and transmitters; touch and proximity devices; wireless charging; and power management solutions.
+Semtech's chips were utilized in products using the Amazon Sidewalk protocol, as well as to monitor water leaks.
+A collaboration with Unabiz to produce IoT devices that use both Semtech's LoRaWAN as well as Unabiz's Sigfox systems was announced in July 2023.
+Semtech additionally offers HDMI to SDI converter chips as well as LoRa transceiver with global coverage.
+Semtech also offers cloud connectivity and Voice over LTE services.

 Acquisitions

 In December 1999, Semtech bought USAR Systems Inc., a maker of embedded devices for handheld and notebook computers, for $26.7 million in stock.